Gwgga/googleCountPages/README.md

 # Google Count Pages

-A PHP script that uses Google Viewer to analyze and report the number of pages in a document.
+A PHP script that uses Google Viewer to analyze and report the number of a document pages.
 Since it uses Google Viewer to do this analysis, the document must have a size smaller than 25mb and be in the following extensions (PDF, DOC, DOCX, TXT, XLS XLSX, PPT, PPTX).

 # Examples: